 If time permits, stroll through Plaka on your way to the Temple of Olympian Zeus.
 Once the largest temple in all of Greece, the Temple of Olympian Zeus has been reduced to sixteen of its original 104 columns, though its grandeur still remains.

 In the evening, stroll down Pittaki Street, Athens' Magical Lantern-Lit Alley.
 Before transforming into the creative hub it is today, Pittaki Street was a dark alley mostly comprised of warehouses big and small.
 The revamp started in 2012 with a on-profit called Imagine the City who partnered with creatives to ‘light’ up this forgotten street.
 Today, you’ll find all sorts of lanterns—from chandeliers to Chinese paper lanterns.

 Athens Sample Day 3:

-If you’re looking for unique souvenirs before selling off to Santorini, make a pit stop at the Centre of Hellenic Tradition.
+If you’re looking for unique souvenirs before island hopping, make a pit stop at the Centre of Hellenic Tradition.
 Tucked away in Monastiraki, the Centre of Hellenic Tradition is the ultimate spot to shop for Greek handicrafts.
 You’ll find a little bit of everything, including embroidery, ceramics, weavings, wood carvings, prints, and old paintings.
 Before you leave, stop by the upstairs art gallery and be sure to check out the view of the Parthenon.

 Party the night away at Dybbok and dance the night away to some of the world’s top Djs.